The Perspective Research Centre (PRC) curates a specialist library on perspective and related subjects.

 - Philosophy (Eastern, Western) (over 200 volumes)

-- History of Language, Communication and the Alphabet (over 100 volumes)
+- History of Language, Communication and the Alphabet (hundreds of volumes)

-- Scientific Instruments (Telescopes, Cameras, Astrolabes, Sundials etc.)
+- Scientific Instruments: Telescopes, Cameras, Astrolabes, Sundials etc. (over 300 volumes)

 - Virtual Reality (over 100 volumes)